Do you suffer from frequent sneezing, congestion or stuffiness and an itchy or runny nose? If so, you may have a condition called rhinitis.

-Anti-leukotrienes in pill form can reduce all the symptoms of allergic rhinitis.
+Anti-leukotrienes in pill form can decrease the symptoms of allergic rhinitis in some people.

 Decongestant pills or nasal sprays can be used as needed if nasal stuffiness is not relieved with other medications.
-Decongestant nasal sprays should not be used for long periods of time because they can cause your congestion to return and worsen.
+Decongestant nasal sprays should not be used for more than three days because they can cause your congestion to return and worsen.
 Ipratropium nasal spray can be used specifically for a runny nose.

 Even though some of these medications are available over-the-counter, you should still work with your allergist to discover what medications work best for you.
 More importantly, an allergist can screen you for allergic asthma, which is common for rhinitis patients.